Alabama A&M hosts Ognacevic and Lipscomb - WTOP News

 Huntsville, Alabama; Friday, 8 p.m.
 EST

-BOTTOM LINE: Lipscomb visits the Alabama A&M Bulldogs after Jacob Ognacevic scored 24 points in Lipscomb’s 87-49 victory against the Trevecca Nazarene Trojans.
+BOTTOM LINE: Lipscomb visits the Alabama A&M Bulldogs after Jacob Ognacevic scored 24 points in Lipscomb’s 87-49 victory over the Trevecca Nazarene Trojans.

-The Bulldogs have gone 2-3 in home games.
-Alabama A&M is 2- when it wins the turnover battle and averages 15.0 turnovers per game.
+The Bulldogs are 2-3 in home games.
+Alabama A&M is 2-2 in games decided by 10 points or more.

 The Bisons are 1-2 on the road.
-Lipscomb is eighth in the ASUN with 9.0 offensive rebounds per game led by Hank Hutcheson averaging 3.0.
+Lipscomb is 1-1 in games decided by less than 4 points.

 TOP PERFORMERS: Garrett Hicks is scoring 16.4 points per game and averaging 3.1 rebounds for the Bulldogs.
 Messiah Thompson is averaging 2.0 made 3-pointers for Alabama A&M.